Check out the video about our Meals On Wheels (MOW) Program.

 Meals on Wheels 651-604-3524

-Hot, nutritionally-balanced meals are available Monday through Friday for seniors, the disabled and individuals with short and long term illness in the Roseville School District.
+Hot, nutritionally-balanced meals are available Monday through Friday for seniors, the disabled and individuals with short and long term illness and choose not to cook in the Roseville School District.
 This service enables people to live in their homes independently.
 A suggested donation is requested based on ability to pay.

 Click here for a current Meals on Wheels menu.